ethanabrooks/dollar-lambda/readme.md

-`monad_argparse` of course defines a utility, `Parser.nonpositional` for handling non-positional arguments as well.
+`monad_argparse` of course defines a `nonpositional` utility for handling non-positional arguments as well.
 But seeing how easy it is to implement such a parser illustrates the power and flexibility of this library.
 First let's introduce a simple utility function: `empty()`.
 This parser always returns the empty list.